JackBJ23/Topo-GEN/README.md

 For details about the meaning of these values, see B. Jedlicki, Jack.
 [2024](https://diposit.ub.edu/dspace/handle/2445/217016).

-## Proof-of-concept example: synthetic experiments
+## Synthetic experiments: a "Virtual Playground"

 To visualize the information captured by the topological regularizers, we provide three proof-of-concept examples.
 In each case, we start with a random point cloud in 2D, and we set their coordinates as learnable parameters, which are updated through gradient descent.
 In each test, we impose a ground truth persistence diagram that captures some topological properties.
 At each training step we compute the persistence diagram of the learnable point cloud and measure its dissimilarity with the ground truth diagram using the bottleneck loss.
 Using backpropagation and gradient descent to minimize this loss, we update the coordinates of the point cloud.
 In each case, we see that the topological loss teaches the point cloud to continuously deform and rearrange itself to reach the desired topological properties.